T°HG Syllabus and Oral Exam

 • You may be invited to talk about your experiences in the European Section, visits to other countries, organisation of the Festival of Arts and Science and you may nominate a subject of your choice which you are ready to discuss with the examiners.

-Great Depression and Totalitarian Regimes
+TRIMESTRE ONE: Great Depression and Totalitarian Regimes

 T°HG DNL Lesson One